How Much Is Netflix Worth?

 Market capitalization is based on a company’s share price and the number of shares available.
 To calculate Netflix worth, multiply the current price of the stock by the total number of outstanding shares.
 Since stock prices fluctuate throughout the day, a company’s market capitalization can change.
 Ranges are helpful to give you an idea of a company’s highs and lows for a desired period of time.

-As mentioned, current Netflix’s worth is $228.60 billion based on market cap, as of Aug.
-2, 2021.
-Netflix is a large-cap company and no. 27 on the S&P 500.
-In addition, a PwC report in May ranked Netflix as the 36th largest company based on market share.
-Share prices this year have fluctuated between $485.81 and $586.34, the highest price achieved on January 20 of this year.
+As mentioned, Netflix’s market cap is $289.09 billion as of Oct.
+22. Netflix is a large-cap company and No. 20 on the S&P 500.
+In addition, a PwC report in May ranked Netflix as the 36th largest company based on market capitalization as of March.
+Share prices this year have fluctuated between $463.41 and $665.46, the highest price achieved on Oct.
+22 of this year.

 Founders: Reed Hastings and Marc Randolph

 Netflix relies on subscribers for the bulk of its income.
-It continues to expand, albeit slower than the early pandemic days of 2020.
-Although content releases are slower in 2021 due to COVID-19, Netflix continues to invest in new content for a U.S. and growing international market.
+It continues to invest in new content for a U.S. and growing international market.
 It plans on keeping subscribers and attracting new ones with:

 - Original and non-fiction series